ag88/embtomcatwebdav/README.md

 ```
 In some operating systems, it may be possible to run it by simply double clicking on the jar file after Java/JDK is installed.

-To run with parameters e.g. using the Upload servlet.
-This is recommended, it is the feature of this app.
+To run with parameters e.g. changing the port to 8081
 ```
-java -jar embtomcatwebdav-0.8.2.jar -U
+java -jar embtomcatwebdav-0.8.2.jar -p 8081
 ```

 If you have various configuration parameters, it is recommended to use a config file.